acrolinx/acrolinx-coding-guidance/topics/test-sidebar.md

 #### Select All

-All text should be selected.
+All text content should be selected.
 Depending on the host app, it could be possible that it isn't possible.
 After running this test: you know ;-).

 #### Acrolinx Storage